RedHotDataProject/Project_ADA/README.md

 ## Questions for TAs
-Will you really enjoy your christmas knowing we have to study ?
+Will you really enjoy your christmas knowing we have to study?